 A good feeder helps eliminate messes, keeps food from being contaminated, and ensures your chickens are getting the food they need.
 There are plenty of options, including plastic flip-top models.

 Make watering easy on yourself and your chickens with a large waterer.
 You can even find heated models to keep water from freezing in the winter.

 There are plenty of options when it comes to chicken feed.
 Just be sure you’re giving your brood all the nutrients they need to be healthy.
-Whether you’re raising your chickens for the eggs or not, there is special formulated feed, from layer feed, to starter and developer options.
+Whether you’re raising your chickens for the eggs or not, there are special formulated feeds, from layer feed, to starter and developer options.

 Chickens don’t have teeth.
 They store small rocks and other items in their crop (at the base of the neck) to break down food.
 Grit takes the place of those small rocks.
-You’ll find grit from Nutrena and others.
+You’ll find Grit from Scratch & Peck, Nutrena and others.